Mushvenom

 Lee Tae-min (Korean: 이태민; born June 20, 1994), known professionally as Mushvenom (머쉬베놈; stylized in all caps), is a South Korean rapper.
-He is known for his humorous lyrics and using the Chungcheong dialect in his rap.
+He is known for his humorous lyrics and for using the Chungcheong dialect in his rap.

 Mushvenom first garnered attention when he appeared on Show Me the Money 8 in 2019.
-His debut single, "Why Are You So Noisy", was met with critical acclaim.
+His debut single, "Why Are You So Noisy?", was met with critical acclaim.
 In 2020, he appeared on Show Me the Money 9 and finished in second place.
 "VVS", a single he released on the show, peaked at number one on the Gaon Digital Chart and won Hip-hop Track of the Year at the Korean Hip-hop Awards.

 Early life and education

 Lee Tae-min was born on June 20, 1994, in Daedeok, Daejeon.
 He began rapping as a hobby when he was in the second year of high school.
 He graduated from Kukje University of Arts with an associate degree in applied music.